 If travelling corporate employees are caught in the midst of protests, it is highly plausible that they may face the possibility of being kidnapped.
 As part of their duty of care responsibilities, employers should ensure that there is safe transport and security that will carry the employees from the airport to their hotel or accommodation.

 At Zero Foundation we provide you with actionable intelligence and we can help you in fulfilling your duty of care responsibilities to your valued employees.
-Fill in our form and REQUEST INFORMATION on our duty of care services today.
+Fill in our form and request information our duty of care services today.